jdoose/play-with-docker.github.io/_posts/2017-01-24-swarm-mode-intro.markdown

 ## Scaling up

-Next let's inspect the service
+We will be performing these actions in the first terminal.
+Next let's inspect the service:

 ```.term1
 docker service inspect web